-Being a CERTIFIED FINANCIAL PLANNER™ during an election year, it's almost inevitable that the #1 question I’ll receive this year is “What will the stock market do if (insert candidate’s name) gets elected?”
+Being a CERTIFIED FINANCIAL PLANNER™ during an election year, it's almost inevitable that the #1 question you hear is “What will the stock market do if Trump gets re-elected or if Biden gets elected?” depending on which side of the aisle the person sits on.
 And for that, I keep my crystal ball handy in the top drawer of my desk.
 You laugh, but that’s exactly what you are asking & maybe even why you're reading this.

 When we, as human beings, get scared or anxious, we respond by (1) looking for someone to blame, (2) looking for someone to fight, or (3) looking for someone to fix it.
 I think we all can agree that there’s a lot of anxious and scared people running around the United States right now for a wide variety of reasons.
 If you take this perspective into consideration, then some of the crazy things we are seeing in the current election cycle start to make sense.
 We are looking for someone to blame, someone to fight, someone to fix it.